$T_0$ censorship of early dark energy and AdS vacua: Introduction

 However, the analysis of Planck is based on $\Lambda$CDM and probes of high redshift physics, i.e. cosmic microwave background (CMB) and baryon acoustic oscillations (BAO).
 Thus the Hubble tension might be a hint of beyond-$\Lambda$CDM physics, specially before recombination \cite{Bernal:2016gxb,Aylor:2018drw,Knox:2019rjx,Lyu:2020lwm}.
 One possibility is early dark energy (EDE) \cite{Poulin:2018cxd,Agrawal:2019lmo,Lin:2019qug,Alexander:2019rsc,Smith:2019ihp,Sakstein:2019fmf,Niedermann:2019olb,Ye:2020btb,Braglia:2020bym,Niedermann:2020dwg} (see also \cite{Ballesteros:2020sik,Zumalacarregui:2020cjh,Braglia:2020iik} for modified gravity).
 EDE is non-negligible only for a short period near matter-radiation equality and before recombination (the Universe after recombination is $\Lambda$CDM-like), which results in a suppressed sound horizon, and thus $H_0\gtrsim 70$km/s/Mpc.

 Recently, it has been found in Ref.\cite{Ye:2020btb} that the existence of Anti de-Sitter (AdS) vacua around recombination can effectively lift $H_0$ to $\sim 73$km/s/Mpc at $1\sigma$ region.
 The cosmologies with an AdS phase at low-$z$ have been studied in Refs.\cite{Visinelli:2019qqu,Akarsu:2019hmw,Calderon:2020hoc}.
-The AdS vacua is ubiquitous in the landscape (consisting of all effective field theories with consistent UV-completion) \cite{Ooguri:2006in,Obied:2018sgi}.
-The AdS potential in Ref.\cite{Ye:2020btb} is only a phenomenological one, see also \cite{Piao:2004me,Li:2019ipk} for inflation with multiple AdS vacua.
-Thus it is significant to explore AdS-EDE models originating from UV-complete theories.
+The AdS vacua is ubiquitous in the landscape (consisting of all effective field theories with consistent UV-completion) \cite{Ooguri:2006in,Obied:2018sgi}, see also \cite{Piao:2004me,Li:2019ipk} for inflation with multiple AdS vacua.
+The AdS potential in Ref.\cite{Ye:2020btb} is only a phenomenological one with the AdS depth being fixed by hand rather than varied in the analysis.
+Thus it is significant to search for AdS-EDE models originating from UV-complete theories in the cosmological setup with varying AdS depth in the Monte Carlo Markov Chain (MCMC) analysis .

 Precise measurement of the present-day CMB $T_0$ from the COBE/FIRAS experiment, independent of Planck, yields \cite{Fixsen:1996nj,Fixsen:2009ug} \be T_{0,FIRAS}=2.72548\pm0.00057K. \ee Based on $\Lambda$CDM, the Planck and BAO data yields $T_0=2.718\pm 0.021K$ \cite{Ade:2015xua}, consistent with $T_{0,FIRAS}$.
 However, the $T_0$ deduced from the Planck and SH0ES data, assuming $\Lambda$CDM, has $>4\sigma$ discrepancy compared with $T_{0,FIRAS}$, called $T_0$ tension in Ref.\cite{Ivanov:2020mfr}, see also \cite{Bose:2020cjb,Bengaly:2020vly} for recent studies.
 This might be yet another hint of new physics beyond $\Lambda$CDM.